 - a.
 The MTC holder shall update the TCDS and disseminate the information to TAA, Users and the other relevant stakeholders. - b.
-The MTC holder shall update the RSD and disseminate the information to Users, TAA and other relevant stakeholders.
+The MTC holder shall apply to CEMILAC for updating the RSD and disseminate the updated RSD information to Users, TAA and other relevant stakeholders.

 - a.
 Changes may be required in the TCDS to due to meeting production requirements, new User requirements, improvements in design, obsolescence etc. Such changes shall be planned and dissemination of the same shall be done to all the stakeholders by Main Contractor after obtaining the necessary approval from TAA. - b.
-Changes may be required during continued and continuing airworthiness like issue of service bulletins, UON etc. which need to be forwarded to all the stakeholders.
+Changes may be required during continued and continuing airworthiness like issue of Service Instructions, Special Technical Instructions, service bulletins, UON etc. which need to be forwarded to all the stakeholders.